 To run the

-registerChangeLog command, you need to specify your driver, class path, URL, and user authentication information in your
+registerChangeLog command, you can specify your driver, classpath, URL, and user authentication information in your

 liquibase.properties file.
 For more information, see Creating and configuring a liquibase.properties file.
 You can also specify these properties in your command line.